sophia-zube/incari-doc/README.md

-# INCARI Studio Documentation
+# Incari Studio Documentation

-INCARI Studio is the authoring tool for creating user interfaces \(UIs\) for all target platforms and hardware platforms.
+Incari Studio is the authoring tool for creating user interfaces \(UIs\) for all target platforms and hardware platforms.
 It offers all the functions of a development environment for designers and engineers.

 Process optimization can significantly reduce development time and significantly improve the quality of the results.